-It is the last day of our 31 days to Zero waste challenge, and If you have been following along all of the tasks, then I congratulate you on being a new zerowasteman/woman.
+It is the last day of our 31 days to Zero waste challenge, and If you have been following along with all of the tasks, then I congratulate you on being a new zerowasteman/woman.

 You can go and brag about it in your neighborhood and start getting angry at supermarkets for individually wrapping the fruit and veggies.
 Just kidding, but seriously it drives me nuts!

-Have you ever tried to change an old habit in your life, but didn’t know where to start?
+Have you ever tried to change an old habit in your life but didn’t know where to start?

 Bear with me here, I will explain why I have taken you down this path.

 As Tony Robbins says, you need to look yourself deep in the eye and make; ‘wanting to change’ link to so much pain, and the outcome to so much pleasure that you will change immediately.

 The same goes for our trash.
 If you don’t know the problem, how can you change it?
 Hence why we are going to do a trash audit.
 This is an easy one, and I am sure after all the zero waste challenges you have done so far, I don’t need to point out the problem of our trash anymore, or do I?

 These numbers are for the US, the country that creates the most waste in the world.
 Sorry, America.
 Oh, and Mega-City New York is the most wasteful city on earth.
 In fact, the US’s biggest export is trash.

 Every year, we dump a massive 2.12 billion tons of waste.
 If all this waste were put on trucks, they would go around the world 24 times.